MicrosoftDocs/sql-docs/docs/ssma/access/executing-the-ssma-console-accesstosql.md

 -   `assessment-report-folder:` Specifies folder where the assessment report can to be stored.(optional attribute)

--   `object-name:` Specifies the object(s) considered for assessment report generation (It can have indivdual object names or a group object name).
+-   `object-name:` Specifies the object(s) considered for assessment report generation (It can have individual object names or a group object name).

 -   `object-type:` specifies the type of the object specified in the object-name attribute (if object category is specified then object type will be "category").